AIFL: A Global Daily Streamflow Forecasting Model Using a Deterministic LSTM Pre-trained on ERA5-Land and Fine-tuned on IFS: Methodology

 This configuration was selected based on early architectural development that evaluated generalisation performance across both temporal and spatial settings.
 Although the operational focus of AIFL is temporal forecasting, spatial validation was utilised to assess whether the model could learn robust physical representations of hydrological heterogeneity.

-While no systematic hyperparameter search was performed, a 1,024-unit model and a smaller 256-unit model, proposed by Ryd and Nearing \cite{ryd2025fine}, were compared.
-While both architectures showed comparable skill in temporal test sets, the 1,024-unit model demonstrated significantly higher representational capacity in spatial generalisation, achieving a median NSE of 0.63 compared to 0.48 for the smaller model.
-These results indicate that a larger hidden state is essential for capturing the global variability of hydrological signatures, justifying the selection of the 1,024-unit architecture for all subsequent training and fine-tuning phases.
+While no systematic hyperparameter search was performed, a 1,024-unit model and a smaller 256-unit model, proposed by Ryd and Nearing~\cite{ryd2025fine}, were compared.
+Both architectures showed comparable skill in temporal test sets, achieving median KGE$'$ of 0.663 vs 0.641, respectively.
+The larger hidden model demonstrated modestly higher representational capacity also in spatial generalization, though the limited sample of 50 hold-out basins precludes definitive conclusions regarding the impact of model size on spatial transferability.
+A systematic investigation into how model capacity influences the trade-off between spatial and temporal generalization is beyond the scope of this work, which focuses primarily on temporal forecasting at gauged locations.
+Nevertheless, the larger hidden state was retained due to its advantage in temporal performance, though we acknowledge that these improvements may be attributed to a higher capacity for memorizing basin-specific characteristics.